hannahmagda/Gender_Bias_Wikipedia/README.md

 ## Code Requirements

-The raw and cleaned data is too big for github and can thus be found in this google drive foulder: https://drive.google.com/drive/u/0/folders/1gEd6ji1lLCFKnp0cOyAHSK_YQGQGXnXs?q=sharedwith:public%20parent:1gEd6ji1lLCFKnp0cOyAHSK_YQGQGXnXs
+The raw and cleaned data is too big for github and can thus be found in this google drive folder: https://drive.google.com/drive/u/0/folders/1gEd6ji1lLCFKnp0cOyAHSK_YQGQGXnXs

 ## Structure